Skip to content

 }

-And that's it!
-You workflow will store these results to your database when a workflow run completes.
+That's it!
+Your workflow will store these results in your database when a workflow run completes.

 Viewing Results